-This Policy explains how the RA, and its associated group companies (listed below), collect, manage and use the personal information you provide to us, whether online, via phone, email, in writing or any other correspondence.
-In some of the other ways we interact with you, additional terms and conditions may also apply that set out additional ways we may use your personal information.
+This Policy explains how the RA, and its associated group companies (listed below), collect, manage and use the personal information you provide to us, whether online, via phone or in person, email, in writing or any other correspondence.
+If you are a Friend or Patron of the RA, or a member of the Academicians’ Room, your membership terms and conditions will also set out how we will use your personal information.

 Who we are

 The Royal Academy of Arts exists to promote art and artists – a mission we pursue through exhibitions, education and debate.
 All parts of the RA, from the RA Schools and the Summer Exhibition to our visitors, Friends and Patrons, the RA Shop and its art sales and our other commercial endeavours, support the RA in this mission.

 The RA is a registered UK charity (with charity number 1125383).
 We are also a registered company limited by guarantee in England and Wales, with registration number 06298947.

 R. A. Enterprises Ltd (company number 01666333), the Friends of the Royal Academy (charity number 272926, company number 01291535), the Royal Academy Development Trust (charity number 1067270), RA (Arts) Limited (company number 02836364) and Burlington House Ltd (company number 2216104) are all either wholly owned subsidiaries of the RA which trade on its behalf, or are associated charities to the RA and whose objects are to support the RA.
 In this policy, “we” and the term “across the RA” means both the RA and these RA companies and charities.